hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Hawaii Traffic Court Records?

-Hawaii traffic court records contain the official records and reports created during the hearing of traffic violation offenses in the state of Hawaii.
+Hawaii traffic court records contain the official documents and reports created during the judicial hearing of traffic violation offenses in Hawaii.

 Are Hawaii Traffic Court Records Public Records?

 The majority of Hawaii traffic court records are open to the public.
-Public records are documents and proceedings created in trial courts designated as “courts of public record.”
-Records created in Hawaii traffic courts are considered public records, with the exception of records that have been specifically restricted by law or court order.
+Public records are documents and proceedings created in trial courts designated as "courts of public record".
+Records created in Hawaii traffic courts are public records, except those specifically restricted by law or court order.

 Getting a Traffic Ticket in Hawaii

-A Hawaii traffic ticket is a legal document issued as a citation for a traffic offense in the state of Hawaii.
-Traffic tickets are generally issued by law enforcement officials who witnessed the alleged offense.
+A Hawaii traffic ticket is a legal document issued as a citation for a traffic offense in Hawaii.
+Law enforcement officials who witnessed the alleged offense generally issue traffic tickets.
 They serve as a sworn statement by the officer regarding their observation of the incident.
-A Hawaii traffic ticket will be filled in by the complaining officer and contain:
+The complaining officer will fill in a Hawaii traffic ticket, which will contain:

-- Traffic Infractions & Monetary Assessment- Details about the offenses the defendant is being charged with and accruable fines.
-Officer will mark the checkbox for the offense or write in the space provided.
+• Traffic Infractions & Monetary Assessment - Details about the offenses the defendant is charged with and the applicable fines.
+Officers will mark the checkbox for the offense or write in the space provided.
 The fine amount will be included in this section.
-If “Court” is listed next to an infraction checked on the ticket, then a court appearance is mandatory.
+A court appearance is mandatory if "Court" is listed next to an infraction checked on the ticket.
+In severe cases, such as felony overspeeding in Hawaii, the citation may reflect a criminal charge rather than a minor infraction.

-- Officer Information - Details about the complaining officer including name, rank, agency and ID number.
-Should be signed and dated by the officer.
+• Officer Information - Provide details about the complaining officer, including name, rank, agency, and ID number.
+The officer should sign and date the form.

-- Court Summons - Details about the name and location of the court with jurisdiction over the case.
-Date and time for appearance might be included, but if not response may be made within 21 calendar days.
+• Court Summons - Details about the name and location of the court with jurisdiction over the case.
+The date and time for appearance might be included, but if not, a response may be made within 21 calendar days.

 The reverse of the ticket will contain instructions on how to respond to the charges.

-Hawaii no longer operates a points-based driver’s record system.
-Convictions will be reported to the Hawaii Traffic Violations Bureau (TVB) and be added to a driver’s record.
-A driver’s record (abstract) is available to be viewed by any eligible requesting party.
+Hawaii no longer operates a points-based driver's record system.
+Convictions will be reported to the Hawaii Traffic Violations Bureau (TVB) and will be added to a driver's record.
+A driver's record (abstract) is available to be viewed by any eligible requesting party.
 Generally, traffic offenses are classified as moving or non-moving violations.
 Moving violations are offenses involving a vehicle in motion.
-Non-moving violations are offenses involving faulty/missing equipment or related to stationary vehicles such as parking violations.
-Moving vehicles can be cited for non-moving violations but these types of violations are not reported to the Hawaii TVB and a conviction will not be noted on the driver’s record.
+Non-moving violations are offenses involving faulty/missing equipment or related to stationary vehicles, such as parking violations.
+Moving vehicles can be cited for non-moving violations, but these violations are not reported to the Hawaii TVB, and a conviction will not be noted on the driver's record.

 What to Do When You Get a Traffic Ticket in Hawaii?

-If a traffic ticket is received in Hawaii, a response can be made within 21 days of issuance or a default judgment could be entered against the offender.
+If a traffic ticket is received in Hawaii, the defendant can respond within 21 days of issuance, or a default judgment could be entered against the offender.
 The defendant can respond to the ticket in any of the following ways.

-Admit Charges & Pay Ticket: Choosing this option will be seen as a conviction against the defendant and the violation will be included in the driver’s abstract.
-The defendant will need to complete the appropriate “Answer to Notice '' section and return to the court with the total fine amount and a copy of the citation.
-This can be done by mailing to the court indicated on the ticket or in-person at any District court.
-The defendant can choose to pay the traffic ticket online using the eTraffic Hawaii’s website and choosing the Pay option.
+Admit Charges & Pay Ticket: Choosing this option will be seen as a conviction against the defendant, and the violation will be included in the driver's abstract.
+The defendant must complete the appropriate "Answer to Notice" section and return to the court with the total fine amount and a copy of the citation.
+This can be done by mailing to the court indicated on the ticket or in person at any District court.
+The defendant can pay the traffic ticket online using the eTraffic Hawaii website and the Pay option.
 This option will come with a transactional fee.
 It is also possible to pay by telephone.
-Payment can be made by checks, money order or any major credit card.
+Checks can be used to make payments, place money orders, or use any major credit card.
 Do not send cash in the mail.

-Admit Charges, but Explain Mitigating Circumstances: The defendant can choose to accept the charges but wishes to explain mitigating circumstances.
-To follow this option, the defendant will need to complete the appropriate “Answer to Notice” section and return to the court.
+Admit Charges, but Explain Mitigating Circumstances: The defendant can accept the charges but wishes to explain mitigating circumstances.
+To follow this option, the defendant will need to complete the appropriate "Answer to Notice" section and return it to the court.
 The defendant can choose to request a hearing or send a written statement of explanation.
-If the defendant chooses to send a written explanation it may be sent in with the Answer to Notice and a copy of the citation.
-The judge will go over the statement and reach a determination which will be communicated to the defendant by mail.
-If the defendant requests a hearing, the court will reply with a date, time and location for the hearing when the defendant can face a judge and receive a decision.
-The defendant will then be liable for whatever fines and penalties instituted by the judge.
+If the defendant decides to send a written explanation, it may be sent in with the Answer to Notice and a copy of the citation.
+The judge will review the statement and determine which will be communicated to the defendant by mail.
+If the defendant requests a hearing, the court will reply with a date, time, and location for the hearing when the defendant can face a judge and receive a decision.
+The defendant will then be liable for whatever fines and penalties the judge imposes.
 All decisions reached by the judge are final.

 Contesting a Traffic Ticket in Hawaii

 Deny Charges: Choosing this option indicates a decision to contest the charges.
-The defendant can choose to do so, by requesting a hearing to appear in person or sending a written statement to the court.
-To request a hearing complete the appropriate “Answer to Notice” section and return to the court and the court will respond with a notification of the date, time and location of the hearing.
+The defendant can choose to do so by requesting a hearing to appear in person or by sending a written statement to the court.
+To request a hearing, complete the appropriate "Answer to Notice" section and return it to the court, and the court will respond with a notification of the hearing's date, time, and location.
 The defendant has to explain the grounds on which to contest the ticket.
-There will be no prosecutor present but the defendant can request a subpoena for the officer to appear.
+No prosecutor will be present, but the defendant can request a subpoena for the officer to appear.

 What to Expect in a Hawaii Traffic Court

-The judge will rule at the end of the hearing and if the defendant is found liable then all fines and costs should be paid and the conviction will be recorded by the TVB.
-If the judge does not find the defendant liable, then all charges will be dismissed and the defendant will be freed.
-To submit a written statement, it should be sent in with the “Answer to Notice” and citation copy.
-The defendant will receive a notification of the judge’s decision by mail and the same conditions will apply.
-If the defendant disagrees with the decision of the judge in either instance, a trial can be requested.
+The judge will rule at the end of the hearing, and if the defendant is found liable, then all fines and costs should be paid, and the TVB will record the conviction.
+If the judge does not see the defendant liable, then all charges will be dismissed and the defendant will be freed.
+To submit a written statement, it should be sent in with the "Answer to Notice" and citation copy.
+The defendant will receive a notification of the judge's decision by mail, and the same conditions will apply.
+A trial can be requested if the defendant disagrees with the judge's decision.

 How Do I Find Hawaii Traffic Court Records?